kirkoov/taski-docker/README.md

 ## How to contribute

 Feel free to contact me in case you'd like to make Tasks look or work better.
-Wise folks advise to look at the [Contributor Covenant](https://www.contributor-covenant.org/) which looks like a standard to start with.
+Wise folks advise to visit the [Contributor Covenant](https://www.contributor-covenant.org/) which seems a good start.